How RTÉ Is Run

 Chairman: Tom Savage - Communications Clinic

 Directly after graduation from Queen’s University, Belfast, Tom was appointed Head of Social Welfare for the Archdiocese of Armagh.
 He was then head-hunted to lecture in the Catholi Communications Centre, and on leaving the priesthood began a career in journalism and as a radio and TV presenter.
-For fifteen years a familiar voice on RTÉ’s What It Says in the Papers, he was the first editor of Morning Ireland.
+For fifteen years a familiar voice on RTÉ’s What It Says in the Papers, he was he was part of the first editorial team working on Morning Ireland.
 He edited several publications, including the IPA’s Public Affairs and launched the IMO’s Irish Medical News before joining Bunny Carr as Head of Training in Carr Communications.
 Inter alia he was involved in the training of Irish Civil Servants, Performance Management and Development Systems.
 He has advised the Northern Ireland Human Rights Commission, Save the Children (N.I.) and the Children’s Law Centre in Belfast.
 He is the author of the book on negotiations entitled, How to Get What You Want.

 Patricia Quinn - CEO of Irish Nonprofits Knowledge Exchange